JustinYSJSU/cmpe131Project/meetings.md

 - Team updates: Joe implemented the Create Account function Justin implemented the Login, Search for item, and add item to store functions

+### 2022-5-03 at 16:30 - 17:45 (In class)
+- Attendees: Trung, Joe, Justin
+- Team updates: Joe worked on implementing the shopping cart for each user
+- Group progress: Worked on the readme.md file, shopping cart, as well as the logout function